rune-rs/rune/book/src/introduction.md

 [Lua] biggest inspirations for this project.

 To read this book, you will definitely want to go to [the GitHub project] and grab yourself a clone of it.
-Many things referenced in this book are interactive using this project.
+All the examples are in there, and it's highly recommended that you run and tinker them yourself as you encounter them.

 [Python]: https://python.org
 [Rhai]: https://github.com/jonathandturner/rhai